 Whenever you make a deduction from the deposit, it’s necessary to provide your tenants with an itemized list of damages.
 Each of these damages must be accompanied by the exact charged amount.

 No general deduction is allowed.
-You need to be specific about the deductions of your tenants' security deposits, and the reductions have to be reflected in the MO Rev Stat § 535.300 (4).
+You need to be specific about the deductions of your tenants' security deposits, and the reductions have to be reflected in the MO Rev Stat § 535.300 (4) and are lease violations.

 The major reasons for security deposit deductions are as follows: